Skip to Main Content

 Interviewer: Rachel Garbus

-Date of interview:
+Date of interview: October 28, 2021

-This interview was conducted by the Atlanta LGBTQ History Project
+This interview was conducted by the Atlanta LGBTQ History Project.

 Biography:

-In the 1980s, Dee Dee advocated for her own respectful treatment from the public health clinic at the height of the HIV/AIDS crisis.
-Through these efforts, she started a job with Grady Memorial Hospital as a peer counselor in the infectious diseases clinic, and became active in trans cultural competency training.
-This work turned into ongoing activism, and in 2001, Dee Dee founded LaGender, Inc., a non-profit organization advocating for the rights and needs of trans communities, and especially trans women of color.
-Under Dee Dee's leadership, LaGender worked to resist systemic issues such as wrongful incarceration, long-term housing insecurity, and violent discrimination while providing trans-centered housing, healthcare, and HIV/AIDS resources.
+In the 1980s, Dee Dee started a job with Grady Memorial Hospital as a peer counselor in the infectious diseases clinic and became active in trans cultural competency training.
+Dee Dee has talked about how the historic and ongoing discrimination of trans women of color and sex workers galvanized her activism.
+Her work at Grady turned into ongoing advocacy, and in 2001, Dee Dee founded LaGender, Inc., a nonprofit devoted to supporting trans people.
+LaGender went on to address systemic issues, such as wrongful incarceration, housing insecurity, and discrimination, while providing trans-centered housing, healthcare, and HIV/AIDS resources.

 Abstract: